oozie/acpi_temp/README.md

 # Low-overhead acpi-temp collection agent for OpenTSDB's tcollector
-Report CPUs temperature as reported by the `acpi -t` command.
+Report CPUs temperature, similar to the output of the `acpi -t` command.
    * Tags: {`zone` => `thermalN`} where N is the number of the reporting thermal zone

 # Building D source with `dub`